achad4/yalla/README.md

 yalla
 =====
-Social media and messenger app tailored to individual college communities.
-Coming soon...
+Experimenting with an idea for an anonymous social media and messenger app tailored to college students